maruel/panicparse/README.md

    * Deduplicate redundant goroutine stacks.
 Useful for large server crashes.
    * Arguments as pointer IDs instead of raw pointer values.
    * Pushes stdlib-only stacks at the bottom to help focus on important code.
-   * Deterministic output; given the same input, the output is always the same.
    * Usable as a library!
    * Works on Windows.